galaxyproject/galaxy-hub/content/community/contributing/index.md

 ## Contribute by __helping others__
 - There are questions asked constantly in the [__Galaxy Help forum__](https://help.galaxyproject.org/), check them out and help onboarding others!

+## Contribute by __starting your own community__
+- Galaxy has many communities and that also means you can kickstart your own community if you don't find yours!

+- __How?__
+  - Check our guide on [how to create your own community](https:/galaxyproject.org/new-leads) and also our [Get Started](https://galaxyproject.org/get-started) page to learn the basics about Galaxy.